Initiatives to Realize a Circular Society ~Circular manufacturing~

 We recognize these issues related to water resources and have been continuously working to improve usage efficiency and reduce water consumption by defining the difference between water withdrawn and discharge as water consumption, continuously reviewing and improving manufacturing processes, purifying and reusing water used in manufacturing, and implementing other initiatives at our factories.

-Reduction of Water Consumption (Water Recycling)
+Initiatives to Reduce Water Consumption (Water Recycling) in Japan

 Pigeon Manufacturing Ibaraki Corporation has improved the process of cleaning chemical tanks after production, which previously required new water to be added to each tank for cleaning after production.
 In order to reduce water consumption, the process was reviewed and started to reuse the cleaning water to clean chemical tanks since May 2022.
 Previously, dissolution tanks, blending tanks, and stock tanks were cleaned separately, and the cleaning water used for each tank was treated as wastewater and condensed using boiler heat instead of being reused.
 After the improvement, they now reuse the cleaning water used to clean dissolution tanks to clean mixing tanks as well as stock tanks.
 This initiative is expected to reduce water consumption by 38.5 m³ per year.
 The reduction in water consumption will also reduce the amount of fuel used for wastewater concentration treatment by approximately 2100 liters per year, which translates into a reduction which is equivalent to approximately 6 tonnes of CO2 emissions.